Max-Makhrov/MmailApp_gs/README.md

 # MmailApp_gs
-Library for sending emails with Google Apps Script
+Library for sending emails with Google Apps Script.
+Use `MailApp`, `GmailApp` or `GmailAPI`.
+The library simpifies the usage of methods.

 ## Install
 Library code is: